spmurrayzzz/sacrosanct/README.md

 ## Wait, why not just use `Object.freeze()`?

-Of course! `Object.freeze()` would be appropriate for the use case that you had an object you wanted to freeze forever and never touch again.
+You could! `Object.freeze()` would be appropriate for the use case that you had an object you wanted to freeze forever and never touch again.
 But what if you had an object that you wanted to be able to safely share with others, but also retain the ability to make runtime changes yourself?
 This is where using